U8NWXD/oppia-wiki/Storage-models.md

 ### Model classes with ndb

 In practice, we define models using special Python classes called _model classes_.
-If we used ndb directly, we could define our user model from above as the following model class:
+If we used ndb directly ([we don't](#oppias-datastore-interface)), we could define our user model from above as the following model class:

 ```python
 class User(Model):